Funding Path

 Map the funding views

-Separate what may fit standard E-Rate review, what may belong in Pilot review, and what likely needs local or other funding.
+Separate what may fit standard E-Rate, what may belong in the Pilot path, and what likely needs local or other funding.

 Prepare documentation